Akuli/python-tutorial/README.md

 # Python programming tutorial

-Python is a high-level programming language.
-That means that it's easy to learn and work with, so it's a great choice for a first programming language.
+**If you like this tutorial, please [give it a star](#how-can-i-thank-you-for-writing-and-sharing-this-tutorial).**

-No tutorial is good for everyone.
-This one is aimed at people with no programming experience at all or very little programming experience.
-If you have programmed a lot in the past using some other language you probably want to read [the official tutorial](https://docs.python.org/3/tutorial/) instead.
+This is a Python 3 programming tutorial for beginners.
+If you have never programmed before click [here](basics/what-is-programming.md) to find out what programming is like and get started.

-This tutorial was written in Python 3, and you need Python 3 or newer to be able to run the example code yourself.
-Python 2 is getting outdated all the time, and more and more projects are moving to Python 3.
-There are a few popular libraries that don't support Python 3 that well at the time of writing this, but you don't need to worry about that just yet.
+This tutorial is aimed at people with no programming experience at all or very little programming experience.
+If you have programmed a lot in the past using some other language you may want to read [the official tutorial](https://docs.python.org/3/tutorial/) instead.

-They will probably support Python 3 by the time you've learned the basics and you may actually need them.
+You can use Python 3.2 or any newer Python with this tutorial.
+Don't use Python 2.
+If you write a Python 2 program now someone will need to port it to Python 3 later, so it's best to just write Python 3 to begin with.

-I have tested most of the code in this tutorial on Python 3.4, but everything should also work on Python 3.3, 3.2 and all newer Pythons.
+Python 3 code will work just fine in Python 4, so you don't need to worry about that.

 ## List of contents